Sage-Bionetworks/sage-monorepo/docs/collect-challenge-resource-metrics.md

 ## Architecture

-- 1 EC2 instance that runs the [ELK stack].
-- N EC2 instances that run Beat agents (Metricbeat, Filebeat).

 <img src="drawio/diagrams/collect-challenge-resource-metrics.drawio.svg">

+The components of the stack are:

+- `challenge-elk`: EC2 instance that runs the [ELK stack]
+- `challenge-node-*`: EC2 instances that run Beat agents (Metricbeat, Filebeat).

 ## Authors

+Please give credits to the following persons if you are using or building on top of this solution.

 - [Thomas Schaffter](https://github.com/tschaffter)
 - [Verena Chung](https://github.com/vpchung)